-- Hostel Prices: You’ll pay around $20 USD for a night in a shared dorm room.
-For private rooms, you will pay between $50 and 70 for a single room.
+- Hostel Prices – You’ll pay around $20 USD for a night in a shared dorm room.
+For private rooms, you will pay between $50-70 for a single room, $90 USD for double.

-- Budget Hotel Prices: A night in a budget hotel will cost at least $50 for a single room and will include a private bathroom and maybe breakfast.
+- Budget hotel prices – A night in a budget hotel will cost at least $50 USD for a single room and will include a private bathroom and maybe an Irish breakfast (read, scone).

-- Average Cost of Food: Lunch and to go meals cost around $10 while dinners at a restaurant with a drink begin at around $20.
+- Average cost of food – Lunch and meals on the go cost around $10 USD, while dinners at a restaurant with a pint begin at around $20 USD.

 Money Saving Tips